fearherbs1/blue-team-pad-docs/Usage Guide/Configuration.md

 Since the Blue Team Pad is a fully programmable macro pad built on VIAL, you can configure it to your liking.
 This guide will go through the basics of configuring the device using VIAL.

-Besides this guide, you can also view the full VIAL documentation [HERE](https://get.vial.today/manual/).
+Besides this guide, you can also check out the [VIAL Documentation](https://get.vial.today/manual/) for more information.

 Since vial is built on top of QMK it also supports many QMK features.
 The full QMK documentation is available for reference [HERE](https://docs.qmk.fm/).

 ## Setting up Vial

 In order to configure the device we have two options, VIAL Web & the VIAL App.
-The one you use is completely up to you as they both have the same functionality.

 VIAL web is very useful if you are in a situation where installing programs on your computer is not possible, such as corporate devices as everything is done through a web browser.

-Though, if you are allowed to download programs I recommend the downloadable app instead.
+However, the VIAL app does have a few more features such as the ability to export your keymap to a file.

+Also as of 3/28/23 There is also a bug where copy paste does not work within the macro editor in VIAL web.
+This is not an issue in the VIAL app.

 ## VIAL Web